everruler12/roam2github/documentation/Full Guide with Step-by-Step Screen Recordings.md

-# Full Guide with Step-by-Step Screen Recordings
+# Full Guide with Step-by-Step Screenshots

+This guide was generously created by [flyq](https://github.com/flyq)

 ## 1. Create a new, private repository
 1. If you don't have the GitHub account, go to https://github.com/join to new a free personal account.
 More infomation: [Signing up for a new GitHub account](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account)